 There are substantial legal and financial costs of drunk driving.
 Violators often face:

 - Jail time.

 - Other unanticipated expenses, such as attorney fees, court costs, car towing and repairs, and lost wages due to time off from work.

-If you are pulled over for suspicion of DUI:
+Top Ten List of questions if you are pulled over for suspicion of DUI.